 British Rivers

-My map of British Rivers is a celebration of some of our naturally occurring waterways.
-I’ve illustrated some the fabulous creatures that commonly inhabit British rivers, fish and birds of course.
-But also amphibians, mammals and a few invertebrates.
+My map of British Rivers is a painting celebrating of some of our naturally occurring waterways.
+I've illustrated some the fabulous creatures that commonly inhabit British rivers, fish, birds, amphibians, mammals and invertebrates.

 A fisherman’s map